Lockheed L-100 Hercules: Development

-Slow sales led to the development of two new, longer versions, the L-100-20 and L-100-30, both of which were larger and more economical than the original model.
+A substantial user of the L-100 in the 1970s and 1980s were the civilian contractors of the US military domestic air cargo networks, Logair (United States Air Force) and Quicktrans (United States Navy).
+Contractors included Airlift International, Saturn Airways, Trans International Airlines and Southern Air Transport.
+During the 1970s, Quicktrans transitioned entirely to the L-100, becoming the sole type through Quicktrans's 1994 end.
+Within Logair, the L-100 aircraft was one of the aircraft types used from the late 1960s through program end in 1992.
+The largest L-100 operator in the world was often whichever airline had the L-100 part of the Logair/Quicktrans contract.

 Deliveries totaled 114 aircraft, with production ending in 1992.
 Several L-100-20 aircraft were operated on scheduled freight flights by Delta Air Lines between 1968 and 1973.

 An updated civilian version of the Lockheed Martin C-130J-30 Super Hercules was under development, but the program was placed on hold indefinitely in 2000 to focus on military development and production.
 On February 3, 2014, Lockheed Martin formally relaunched the LM-100J program, saying it expects to sell 75 aircraft.
 Lockheed sees the new LM-100J as an ideal replacement for the existing civil L-100 fleets.

-The launch operator for the LM-100J will be Pallas Aviation, from 2019 they will operate two aircraft from Fort Worth Alliance Airport in the United States.
-By early March 2022 the three LM-100J aircraft (tail numbers N96MG, N71KM and N67AU) then owned by Pallas had begun flying dozens of flights between Ramstein AB and secondary military air facilities at Nowe Miasto nad Pilicą, Poland; Boboc, Romania; Sliač, Slovakia; Lielvārde, Latvia and Aalborg, Denmark.
+The launch operator for the LM-100J was Pallas Aviation: from 2019 they would operate two aircraft from Fort Worth Alliance Airport in the United States.
+By early March 2022 the four LM-100J aircraft (tail numbers N96MG, N71KM, N67AU and N139RB) then owned by Pallas had begun flying numerous flights, numbering at least 522 by May 16, 2024 between Ramstein AB and secondary military air facilities at Nowe Miasto nad Pilicą (EPNM), Poland; Boboc (LRBO), Romania; Sliač (LZSL), Slovakia; Lielvārde (EVGA), Latvia and Aalborg (EKYT), Denmark.
+A fifth and final LM-100J, N91BU, was delivered to Pallas Aviation in August 2023.
+In early June 2024, Larry Gallogly, Lockheed's director, customer requirements for air mobility and maritime missions said, “We have not seen robust demand for the commercial variant of the [LM-100]J, so we haven't had follow-on customers.”

 Variants

-Civilian variants are equivalent to the C-130E model without pylon tanks or military equipment.
+Civilian variants are equivalent to the C-130E model without pylon tanks, side and front windows under the main windshield or military equipment.